csiro-data-school/git-intro-23/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-This is the material for the CSIRO Data School introduction to Git.
+This is the material for the Ag&Food Data School introduction to Git.

 <!-- this is an html comment -->